ophusgroup/interactive-prism/05_scattering_matrix.md

 ## Calculation of Scattering Matrix
 Once we know which plane waves represent the spatial frequencies we will include we can construct the S-matrix by propagating each plane wave through the sample.
 The final matrix is the sample's width and height and the depth of the number of frequencies probed.
 Please see a representative depiction of each of the plane waves after passing through silicon.

-:::{figure} ./figures/propogated_plane_waves.gif
+:::{figure} ./figures/propagated_plane_waves.gif
-:name: Probe after propogating through sample
+:name: Probe after propagating through sample
-:alt: Probe after propogating through sample
+:alt: Probe after propagating through sample
 :align: center
 Probe after propogating through sample
 :::